MASTG-TECH-0058: Exploring the App Package

 The most relevant items are:

-• Various resources such as images/icons, *.nib files (storing the user interfaces of iOS app), localized content (<language>.lproj), text files, audio files, etc.
+*.nibfiles (storing the user interfaces of iOS apps), localized content (<language>.lproj), text files, audio files, etc.

-The information property list or Info.plist (named by convention) is the main source of information for an iOS app.
-It consists of a structured file containing key-value pairs describing essential configuration information about the app.
-Actually, all bundled executables (app extensions, frameworks and apps) are expected to have an Info.plist file.
+The information property list, or Info.plist (by convention), is the primary source of information for an iOS app.
+It is a structured file containing key-value pairs that describe essential configuration information for the app.
+Actually, all bundled executables (app extensions, frameworks, and apps) are expected to have an Info.plist file.
 You can find all possible keys in the Apple Developer Documentation.

-The file might be formatted in XML or binary (bplist).
+The file might be formatted as XML or in binary (bplist) format.
 You can convert it to XML format with one simple command:

 plutil -convert xml1 Info.plist